rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 ### The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA

 _Pre-Doctoral Fellow_, Oct.
-2019 - Jan.
-2020
+2019 - Present
 - Supervisor: Dr. Ariel Levine
--	Pre-processing of single-nucleus RNA sequencing (snRNAseq) data using Bash scripting and command-line tools, including CellRanger.
+- Developed a pipeline in R that used interative, sub-sampled clustering to assay technical and biological robustness as criteria for guiding cluster choice.
+This pipeline lead to one publication, currently in preparation.
--	Clustering, labelling, and differential expression analysis of snRNAseq data using industry standard tools in R and Python, including Seurat, UMAP, and DESeq2.
+- Examined the performance of multiple clustering methods, including label transfer, SVMs, and neural networks, to create an algorithm for accurately using a reference dataset to label cell type.
+This work lead to one publication, currently in preparation.
-- Development of support vector machines and neural networks for classification of cell types from raw scRNAseq data.
+-	Full analysis of single cell RNA sequencing datasets, from pre-processing data using Bash scripting and command-line tools, to using R and Python packages, such as Seurat and Scanpy, for clustering and differential expression testing.
 - Experience in cluster computing using Biowulf, one of the world's 150 most powerful computers.

 ### Dept. of Physiology, Anatomy, and Genetics, The University of Oxford, Oxford, UK, and The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA